 Your educational supervisor will need to verify that it is all your own work prior to submission.

 How is it marked?

-The RCA tests the same core areas as the CSA, taken from the RCGP Curriculum, specifically:
+The RCA tests core aspects taken from the RCGP Curriculum, specifically:

 – Knowing yourself and relating to others